 Extended daylight, al fresco dining, fireworks — there are a lot of reasons to raise a glass to summer.
-We’re toasting the season with our friends at Club W and picking up tasting tips along the way.
+We’re toasting the season with our friends at Winc and picking up tasting tips along the way.
 They make delicious wine at a fantastic price and deliver them to your doorstep, so you never have to go a night without a glass of wine before bed.

 Rachel Fox, their resident wine expert responsible for introducing new bottles to restaurants and shops, gave us the inside scoop on what’s trending this summer, the “grows-there-goes-there” approach for pairing wine with food and more.

 First things first, what’s on your summer wine bucket list?

 Summer ’15 is all about the throwback!
 Classic white varietals that have been on the back burner for a while — like Viognier, Muscadet, Roussanne, Chenin Blanc — are coming back in a big way.
 Every hip wine list in Los Angeles has at least one New World interpretation of those classic French beauties available.
 What’s better than a stunning glass of Chenin Blanc?
 A stunning glass of sparkling Chenin Blanc paired with Parachute’s White Linen Bedding…we’re sparkling everything this summer.